Almotriptan Side Effects

 Applies to almotriptan: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking almotriptan:Less common
+You should check with your doctor immediately if any of these side effects occur when taking almotriptan:Less common

 - Burning, crawling, itching, numbness, prickling, "pins and needles", or tingling feelings